-While Switch Lite users will be able to play practically every game in the Switch’s library, several games will either be inaccessible or impractical to play on the handheld-only console.
+While Switch Lite users will be able to play practically every game in the standard console’s library, several games will either be inaccessible or impractical to play on the portable console.
 Nintendo suggests looking at the back of every game you want to buy or checking the game’s page in the Nintendo eShop to see if it supports handheld mode.

-Even if a game does not support handheld mode or uses tabletop mode, you’ll still be able to play it on the Switch Light but it will require players to connect to the game wirelessly using Joy-Cons.
-If you don’t already own a Nintendo Switch, you’ll need to pick up a Joy-Con charging grip so you can charge the controllers.
-You’ll also need to invest in a stand if you want to be able to prop up your Switch Light since it ditched the flimsy kickstand.
+Even if a game does not support handheld mode or uses tabletop mode, you’ll still be able to play it on the Switch Light, but it will require players to connect to the game wirelessly using Joy-Cons.
+You’ll also need to invest in a playstand if you want to be able to prop up your Switch Light since it ditched the flimsy kickstand.

 Nintendo Labo, the weird cardboard DIY experience, won’t be supported on Switch Lite.
 That means no Variety Kit, Robot Kit, Vehicle Kit, or VR Kit.
 Considering Labo builds require you to detach the Joy-Con and dock the console in cardboard slots, it makes total sense why it’s not supported on Switch Lite.
 It simply isn’t possible.

-While Labo is a neat idea, the majority of fun comes from creating the builds anyway.
-The actual games that you can play after completing builds are pretty shallow.
-We doubt anyone is rushing to the store to buy a Switch specifically for Labo.
+While Labo is a neat idea, the majority of fun comes from creating the builds.
+The actual games that you can play after completing your creations are pretty shallow.
+We doubt anyone is rushing to the store to buy a Switch specifically for the gameplay in Labo.

 Super Mario Party